 For more information about the non-statutory elements of our curriculum, see our knowledge organisers in Appendix 2.
-If you would like to see some of the resources that we use, please contact the Head of School (Matt Hawley) or the PSHE lead (Ally Weetch).
+If you would like to see some of the resources that we use, please contact the Head of School (Matt Hawley).

 DELIVERY OF RSE